ripxorip/fc_headtracker/README.md

 Issue `yarn` in the cloned directory

 # Run
-Run with `node index.js` and start opentrack
+Connect your betaflight based flightcontroller, run `node index.js` and start opentrack!